Lublin: Roads

 Lublin Metropolitan Station is aimed at connecting metropolitan, regional, and national transport.

 Lublin has one of three trolleybus systems in Poland.

 Lublin is located at the intersection of expressways S12, S17, and S19.

 Expressway S17 between Lublin and Warsaw was completed in 2020.
 S19 between Lublin and Rzeszów was largely finished in 2022.
 The rest of the planned expressway network around the city, that will be built in the coming years, consists of S12 to the east in the direction Chełm, S19 north towards Białystok, and S17 southeast towards Zamość.
 The expressway bypass of Lublin allows transit traffic to avoid the city centre.

 Long-distance buses depart from near the Castle in the Old Town and serve most of the same destinations as the rail network.

-Lublin is one of only four towns in Poland to have trolleybuses (the others are Gdynia, Sopot, and Tychy).
+Lublin is one of only three cities in Poland to have trolleybuses (the others are Tychy and Gdynia - with some lines reaching Sopot).